nearform/slack-knowledgebase-chatgpt-responder/README.md

 Login to GCP with `gcloud auth application-default login`.

-#### Python setup

-- Install virtual environment with `python3 -m venv .venv`
-- Activate the environment with `source .venv/bin/activate`
-- Install pip: `python3 -m ensurepip --upgrade`
-- Install project dependencies with `pip3 install -r requirements.txt`
-- Run the project with `functions-framework --target=slack_bot` (default port 8080, check (here)[https://cloud.google.com/functions/docs/running/function-frameworks#functions-local-ff-install-python] for customize it)

 #### Slack setup

-Since Bolt runs on the local host and Slack needs a public URL to reach the app, you're going to need to [expose your local port as a public URL](https://slack.dev/bolt-python/tutorial/getting-started-http#setting-up-events).
+Since Bolt runs on the local host and Slack needs a public URL to reach the app, you're going to need to [expose your local port as a public URL](https://slack.dev/bolt-js/tutorial/getting-started-http#setting-up-events-with-http).

 You can do so with `ngrok`:

-- Run bot's local server with `functions-framework --target=slack_bot`
+- Run bot's local server with `functions-framework --target=slackBot`
 - Install `ngrok` globally on your local machine: `brew install --cask ngrok`
 - Run `ngrok`: `ngrok http <local-bolt-port>`
 - Provide the generated public URL in your APP page (`api.slack.com/apps/[id]`) under `Event subscriptions` > `Request URL`